 Disclosure: This Batu Caves Guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
-You don’t pay anything extra, and it helps support this site.
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, etc..
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 This is a guest post by Hayley Jones of msblissness.com

 Before visiting Kuala Lumpur, I knew very little about it, except for the stunning photos that I had come across, all thanks to Instagram.
 One of the photos that had come up on my feed numerous times was the image of the colourful stairway leading up to the Batu Caves.
 It’s like somewhat of a backdrop to Kuala Lumpur.
 Well that and, of course, the Petronas Twin Towers.

 So I guess thanks to social media I knew that we could not leave Kuala Lumpur without visiting the Batu Caves.
 It’s one of the top tourist attractions in this multicultural metropolis.
 Found just outside the city, in the North of Kuala Lumpur, the Batu Caves is a limestone hill consisting of three main caves, along with a few smaller ones that feature Hindu shrines and temples.
 As an important Hindu landmark, the site attracts thousands of tourists and worshippers.